top of page

 5. Scuba Diving

 There are heaps of dive shops in Koh Lanta, but being a nervous diver I tend to only book with PADI 5* Dive Centres.
 I chose to go with Dive and Relax, as they emphasised small groups and had great reviews.
 We went to a dive site at Koh Haa so that Joe could enjoy a guided snorkel while I was diving, and it was a truly memorable experience.
+(I have been told that they no longer do guided snorkelling and diving on the same boat, which is a shame).

 Dive and Relax were super warm and professional, and we saw turtles, lionfish, cuttlefish, beautiful soft coral, and a sea snake!
 A fabulous experience.
 One day of diving including equipment and lunch was 3500 baht.